 The hygiene campaigns we created serve as a comprehensive example of how, when these three criteria come together, incredible things can happen in outreach.

 Between the three hygiene campaigns – Airline Hygiene, Hotel Hygiene, and Public Transit Hygiene – the data garnered:

 Utilizing the Promotional Trifecta to Create Top-Performing Content

 Our team uses the trifecta, along with other criteria we’ve researched, to generate ideas with high potential for coverage on some of the web’s best publishers.

 There are exceptions to the trifecta rule, which we assess on a campaign-to-campaign basis, but it’s a great foundation and serves as one of the cornerstones of our creative endeavors.
 It’s a concept we consider not just when coming up with ideas, but also throughout the creative process and even into promotions.

-Our media relations team knows exactly how to craft personalized pitch emails that highlight the most promotional aspects of each campaign so that the content appeals to both the potential writers and their audiences.
+Our digital PR team knows exactly how to craft personalized pitch emails that highlight the most promotional aspects of each campaign so that the content appeals to both the potential writers and their audiences.